|

 non-violence, passive resistance, satyagraha, etc., to mean that you

-can’t even
+can’t even say

-say some shit.
+some shit.
+See,

-See, this is our problem.
+this is our problem.
+“Passive

-“Passive resistance”
+resistance”

 doesn’t mean no

-resistance—it means passive
+resistance — it means passive

-resistance, i.e., don’t go around
+resistance, i.e., don’t

 fucking shit up physically.

-sitting at a desk, writing some
+sitting at a desk, writing

-shit so that people can read it and
+shit so that people can read

-then talk about it, so please
+about it, so please

 stop saying that anyone who does anything